-The apostle Paul and some other early Christians believed that Jesus of Nazareth fulfilled the prophecies of Isaiah, but they ignored most of it and instead focused on certain words and phrases in it to reach that conclusion.
+The apostle Paul and some other early Christians believed that Jesus of Nazareth fulfilled the prophecies of the preceding prophets like Isaiah, but they ignored most of it and instead focused on certain words and phrases in it to reach that conclusion.

-For example, the phrase about "lamb led to slaughter" and about taking "stripes" caught their eye, and they thought it could be considered applicable to Jesus.
-After all, he was a pacifist and willingly if not purposely allowed himself to be arrested knowing he would be crucified, and on the last day of his life before he was crucified he was whipped and received "stripes" (not understanding that Isaiah actually says nothing about a crucifixion or about a whipping or scourging, or that Isaiah’s word that was translated as “stripes” actually means wounds).
+For example, the phrase about a "lamb led to slaughter" and about taking "stripes" caught their eye because they thought it could be considered applicable to Jesus.
+After all, he was a pacifist and willingly allowed himself to be arrested knowing he would be crucified, and on the last day of his life before he was crucified he was whipped and received "stripes."

 Of course, Paul and the other Christian gospel writers also believed that Jesus was the one who was wounded for the transgressions of the people, had the iniquity of the people laid upon him, and poured out his soul and was faithful even unto death.
 They even believed he was "numbered with the transgressors" because he was crucified along with criminals and malcontents who dared to protest against Roman occupation.

-As Jesus knew would happen, the error of Paul and the other canonized Christian gospel writers led to the establishment of a theology of Christian Apologetics and a doctrine a dogma as stated in the Christian canon and Bible and summed up in the Nicene Creed, which asserts that Jesus of Nazareth was and is (to paraphrase): "The only-begotten Son of God, God of God, being of one substance with the Father; who, for our salvation, came down from heaven and was made incarnate by the Holy Spirit through the Virgin Mary, and was made man, and was crucified for us, and on the third day rose again and ascended into heaven, and shall come again."
+Consequently, the error of Paul and the other canonized Christian gospel writers led to the establishment of a theology of Christian Apologetics and a dogmatic doctrine of preeminence and superiority as stated in the Christian canon and Bible and summed up in the Nicene Creed, which asserts that Jesus of Nazareth was and is (to paraphrase): "The only-begotten Son of God, God of God, being of one substance with the Father; who, for our salvation, came down from heaven and was made incarnate by the Holy Spirit through the Virgin Mary, and was made man, and was crucified for us, and on the third day rose again and ascended into heaven, and shall come again."

-Only one part of that is even partly true, because Jesus was crucified for us in the sense that he was the perfect example of a pacifist and martyr who willing gave his life to make a very strong but misunderstood point --- that it is better to be a peaceful pacifist, and better even to be a martyr and die at the hands of the beast-king, rather than to stoop to his level and live by the sword and kill.
+Only one part of that is even partly true, because Jesus was crucified for us in the sense that he was the perfect example of a pacifist and martyr who willing gave his life to make a very strong but misunderstood point --- that it is better to be a peaceful pacifist, and better even to be a martyr and die at the hands of the beast-king, rather than to stoop to his level, live by the sword, and resort to killing.